 Our school's ‘curriculum’ is all the planned activities that we organise in order to promote learning, personal growth and development.
 It includes not only the formal requirements of the Early Years Foundation Stage Curriculum and the National Curriculum 2014, but also the various extra-curricular activities that the school organises in order to enrich the children's experience.
 It also includes the personal development curriculum – what the children learn from the way they are treated and expected to behave.
 We want children to grow into positive, responsible people, who can work and cooperate with others while at the same time developing their knowledge and skills, in order to achieve their true potential.

 Our curriculum is broad and balanced, providing a wide range of knowledge, skills and experiences, giving each skill based theme sufficient time to contribute to the children’s learning.
-Our curriculum takes into account the key skills required in each subject by the National Curriculum as well as children’s interests.
+Our curriculum takes into account the key skills and knowledge required within each subject by the National Curriculum as well as children’s interests.
 The main emphasis is to make the curriculum relevant to the child’s learning by making explicit cross curricular links.

 At Downsway, we promise that each child, in addition to statutory curriculum opportunities, will be given additional opportunities to: